octodns/octodns-spf/README.md

     # See https://news.ycombinator.com/item?id=34344590 for some discussion
     # (default: false, hard fail)
     soft_fail: false

     # Wether or not this provider will merge it's configuration with any
     # prexisting SPF value in an APEX TXT record.
 If `false` an error will be
     # thrown.
 If `true` the existing values, wether from a previous SpfSource or
     # any other provider, will be preserved and this provider's config will be
     # appended onto each mechinism.
     merging_enabled: false

+    # The TTL of the TXT record when created by SpfSource.
+If instead a value
+    # is added to an existing record the TTL will be left as-is.
+    # (default: 3600)
     ttl: 3600

+    # Enable verification of the SPF value, specifically evaluating the number
+    # of DNS lookups required to fully resolve the value.
+    # (default: false)
+    verify_dns_lookups: false
 ```

 #### Read World Example